Links on Android Authority may earn us a commission. Learn more.

 Check out our full review to learn more about the Google Chromecast with Google TV.

-Xiaomi Mi TV Stick: A great way to save some money
+Xiaomi Mi TV Stick: A solid streaming device

 The Mi TV Stick is a rarity among Xiaomi devices — it’s readily available in the United States.
-Even better, it’s a true value pick among Android TV boxes with a retail price of just $44.99.
+It’s currently available for a retail price of just $55.99.
 Both the remote and the stick are designed with simplicity in mind, offering just the controls you need to navigate Android TV.
 Mentioning the operating system, Xiaomi seems to have left it as close to stock as possible, making for a great experience.

 - Affordably priced